ArmanMoussavi1/simkit/README.md

 - Logging system
 - User experience

-We are grateful to Zhenghao Wu for creating AutoMD and providing the foundation for this work.
+We are grateful to Zhenghao Wu for creating AutoMD and providing the foundation.
+I believe he has updated his version of AutoMD, so please refer there for more.

 ---